tston529/decrypt/README.md

 As of my last commit, it can spit out a file called out.txt - if you call that function in main.cpp - which contains an exhaustive list of every match the program finds among similarly-structured words.
 Right now it will run one pass of the decode function which is only effective if there is only one match found for any given word.
 More updates to come.
 I've been using 'eng.txt' as my dictionary, but if you find a better one, feel free to use it (and modify the main.cpp to recognize another dictionary file)

+Enter the dictionary file, then the ciphered text file.

 ## Built With